 Different materials have different absorption rates for light energies of different wavelengths.

 A CO2 laser has a wavelength of 10600 nm and is readily absorbed by non-metals like wood, plastics, fabrics, etc.

 Due to this reason, a CO2 laser is an ideal choice for laser etching non-metals.

 Although high-power CO2 lasers can cut through various metal surfaces, they do not perform well in engraving or etching metals.

 Fiber lasers have a wavelength of 1060 nm, which is best suited for laser etching metal surfaces as metals readily absorb the energy at this wavelength.

 They can also be used to perform etching on some plastics, but the quality of etching on plastics by a CO2 laser is far superior.

 Diode lasers have a wavelength of 450 nm - 950 nm and are readily absorbed by both metals and non-metals.

-These lasers are generally available in low power options, which are only suitable for etching non-metals like wood, plastics, and fabrics.
+These lasers are generally available in low-power options, which are mainly suitable for etching non-metals like wood, plastics, and fabrics.

 Process Parameters for Etching